jesterhui/jesterhui.github.io/_posts/2024-01-13-benchmarks.md

 title: Errors in Machine Learning Benchmark Datasets
 date: 2024-01-31
 toc:
-  - name: Introduction: The importance of dataset quality
+  - name: "Introduction: The importance of dataset quality"
-  - name: Textual entailment and the MultiNLI dataset
+  - name: "Textual entailment and the MultiNLI dataset"
-  - name: Confident learning: A method for identifying noisy labels
+  - name: "Confident learning: A method for identifying noisy labels"
-  - name: Fine-tuning a BERT model on the MultiNLI dataset
+  - name: "Fine-tuning a BERT model on the MultiNLI dataset"
-  - name: Looking for label errors
+  - name: "Looking for label errors"
 ---
 ## Introduction: The importance of dataset quality

 It's interesting that, while the importance of dataset quality is almost axiomatic in the physical sciences, machine learning research has overwhelmingly focused on model improvements rather than dataset improvements.
 Researchers primarily use performance on existing benchmark datasets as a proxy for model improvements.
 This is likely because creating a high-quality dataset is a much harder task than training a model.
 Whole companies, such as Scale AI, exist only to build high-fidelity machine learning datasets.
 In fact, many of these benchmarks, which are intended to be “gold standard” datasets contain labeling errors (e.g., ImageNet, Amazon Reviews) as shown by [Northcutt et al.](https://arxiv.org/abs/2103.14749) Importantly, if such issues can plague meticulously curated benchmarks, you can be sure that these types of label errors are even more pervasive in real-world datasets that are used to inform high-stakes decisions in the financial, legal, and healthcare domains.

-Understanding and correcting noisy labels in these datasets is key to mitigating risk and improving decision making.
-In this blog, we explore the confident learning approach developed by [Northcutt et al.](https://www.jair.org/index.php/jair/article/view/12125), and apply it to the MultiNLI (Multi-Genre Natural Language Inference) dataset.
+Understanding and correcting noisy labels in these datasets is key (🔐) to mitigating risk and improving decision making.
+In this blog, I explore the confident learning approach developed by [Northcutt et al.](https://www.jair.org/index.php/jair/article/view/12125), and apply it to the MultiNLI (Multi-Genre Natural Language Inference) dataset.
 This dataset forms the basis for one of the tasks in the canonical “GLUE” natural language processing benchmark.

 ## Textual entailment and the MultiNLI dataset

-Textual entailment is a natural language processing task that involves understanding the relationship between two pieces of text called the “premise” and the “hypothesis”.
+Textual entailment is a natural language processing task that involves understanding the logical relationship between two pieces of text called the “premise” and the “hypothesis”.
 Entailment can be framed as a three-class classification task in which a model attempts to determine if the "hypothesis" can be logically inferred from the "premise," assigning the two pieces of text to one of three possible labels: contradiction, neutral, and entailment.
 Examples of each of these labels in the MultiNLI dataset are shown below:

 **Contradiction**